maxwowo/examplar/server/README.md

 There are many ways to run the Examplar server.

 ## With docker-compose
 This is the most painless way of starting the Examplar server.
-Simply run `sudo docker-compose up -d` in this directory to start up both the server and the database in Docker.
+Simply run `sudo make run-bundle` in this directory to start up both the server and the database in Docker.

 ## With Docker
 This allows you to run the database and server separately.
 Run `sudo make database-start` to start up the database.
-Then run `sudo make docker-run` to start up the server.
+Then run `sudo make run-docker` to start up the server.

 ## With Go
 Either use `sudo make database-start` to start up the database, or manually set up a local Postgres database with the following credentials